Research

 Inverse Reinforcement Learning without Reinforcement Learning

-Gokul Swamy, Sanjiban Choudhury, J Andrew Bagnell, and Zhiwei Steven Wu International Conference on Machine Learning (ICML), 2023 website / paper We explore inverse reinforcement learning and show that leveraging the state distribution of the expert can significantly reduce the complexities of the RL problem, theoretically providing an exponential speedup and practically enhancing performance in continuous control tasks. |
+Gokul Swamy, Sanjiban Choudhury, J Andrew Bagnell, and Zhiwei Steven Wu International Conference on Machine Learning (ICML), 2023 paper / website We explore inverse reinforcement learning and show that leveraging the state distribution of the expert can significantly reduce the complexities of the RL problem, theoretically providing an exponential speedup and practically enhancing performance in continuous control tasks. |

 |